5 Things Every Small Business Website Needs | PocketSod

 03

-Local SEO Basics — So Google Can Find You
+Local SEO Basics: So Google Can Find You

-Page titles and meta descriptions also matter.
-"Home | My Business" is wasted SEO real estate.
-"Affordable Pressure Washing in Noblesville, IN | AZ Powerwash" tells Google exactly what you do and where you do it.
+Page titles and meta descriptions matter too.
+"Home | My Business" wastes the slot.
+"Affordable Pressure Washing in Noblesville, IN | AZ Powerwash" tells Google what you do and where you do it, in the words your customers are already searching.

 04

-Fast Load Times — Especially on Mobile
+Fast Load Times: Especially on Mobile

 The most common culprits are oversized images, too many third-party scripts, and cheap hosting.
 A 4MB hero image that looks fine on your desktop is crushing your load time on a phone over LTE.